 KiwiSaver members can withdraw their savings when they reach the eligibility age (currently 65 years of age).
-A member may be able to make a withdrawal before the eligibility age but there are strict rules around when a member can do this.
+A member may be able to make a withdrawal before the eligibility age, but there are strict rules around when a member can do this.

-A member can apply to make an early withdrawal if the member has a serious illness.
+A member can apply to make an early withdrawal if they have a serious illness.
 The supervisor of the member's KiwiSaver scheme is responsible for deciding whether the member can make a serious illness withdrawal.

-FSCL can investigate a complaint about the supervisor's decision to decline a serious illness withdrawal.
-FSCL cannot require the supervisor to approve the withdrawal application, but we can encourage the supervisor to reconsider the application if we conclude the supervisor did not make a reasonable decision or that they made a mistake that affected the outcome of the application.
+FSCL can investigate a complaint about the supervisor's decision to decline a serious illness withdrawal, but we cannot require the supervisor to approve the withdrawal application.
+We can, however, encourage the supervisor to reconsider the application if we conclude that the supervisor did not make a reasonable decision or that they made a mistake that affected the outcome of the application.

-If we conclude the supervisor's decision was reasonable, we're unlikely to uphold the complaint and will suggest to the member that they should discontinue the complaint.
+If we conclude that the supervisor's decision was reasonable, we're unlikely to uphold the complaint and will suggest to the member that they should discontinue the complaint.